 The AGB is compatible with every other component in the First Spear product line, such as the suspenders, sleeve, 6/12 straps, and many of the pistol and rifle magazine pouches.
 The 6/9 and 6/12 technology allows the AGB to fit inside the AGB sleeve to add either more comfort or add a soft armor panel for added blast protection.
-The buckle is easily removed for installation and feeding through smaller MOLLE loops or 6/12 pouches.
-I would buy this belt and add the sleeve for optimal comfort and more opportunity to carry your loadout on your belt instead of your vest.
-The versatility that the AGB adds to your loadout is unquestionably advantageous to an operator who demands comfort, durability, and reliability.
+I easily can remove the buckle for installation and feeding through smaller MOLLE loops or 6/12 pouches.
+I would buy this belt and add the sleeve for optimal comfort and more opportunity to carry your load out on your belt instead of your vest.
+The versatility that the AGB adds to your load-out is unquestionably advantageous to an operator who demands comfort, durability, and reliability.

 What is FirstSpear 6/12 Technology?

 6/12 Modular pockets/pouches were designed y FirstSpear to reduce the weight that comes with attachments and tactical gear.
 6/12 technology has been shown to reduce the weight of modular pouches by up to 40% versus traditional MOLLE pouches.

 If you’re adding 6/12 rifle pouches that can carry 2 30-round mags loaded with 5.56mm NATO ammo, you’re talking about reducing your weight by a couple of pounds.
 The 6/12 pouches not only reduce the weight on your back, but also reduce the overall bulk of MOLLE pouches by removing the nylon webbing, metal snaps, and the reinforced polymer.

 FirstSpear designed the 6/12 modular system to be completely compatible with the MOLLE pockets and improved the retention and fit with state-of-the-art technology.
 They 1st used a machine industrial laser to precisely cut the attachment points to specification.